In this KB

 - Frequently asked questions related to Email add-ons

 Cloudways offers a number of add-ons related to email.
-In this KB we are going to explain the different options, so you can better understand which one you may need.
+We are going to explain the different available options, so you can better understand which one works best for you.

-Transactional Email – This is email leaving your server / application with destination a third party (your customers, subscribers …).
-We advice to always use a third party service for safe email delivery (as directly sending email from cloud servers is not reliable).
-For this you can use our inexpensive Elastic Email Add-on, or if you already use any such services (Sendgrid, Mailgun, Mandrill …) you can configure it to be used with your server(s) via our free SMTP Add-on (note that you are responsible for paying any third party service that you are using).
+Transactional Email – This is basically email leaving your server/application to a destination such as a third party (your customers, subscribers …).
+We advise to always use a third party service for safe email delivery (as directly sending email from cloud servers is not reliable).
+For this, we recommend our inexpensive Elastic Email Add-on.
+If you already use any such services (Sendgrid, Mailgun, Mandrill …), you can configure it to be used with your server(s) via our free SMTP Add-on (note that you are responsible for taking care of charges occurring from third party services).

-Mailboxes – If what you need are mailboxes for your domain (e.g. email@example.com) to send and receive email, then we have partnered with Rackspace to offer, at a very discounted rate, extremely reliable mailboxes.
-Simply sign-up for our Rackspace Email Add-on and let us know how many do you need.
+Mailboxes – If what you need are mailboxes for your domain (e.g. firstname.lastname@example.org) to send and receive email, we have partnered with Rackspace to offer, at a very discounted rate, extremely reliable mailboxes.
+Simply sign-up for our Rackspace Email Add-on and let us know how many you require.

 Q: Can I use both SMTP Add-on (free) and Elastic Email add-on on the same server?

 A: No. You can only use one of the transactional email add-ons on your server.
-You can either choose the SMTP Add-on (bringing your own third party service) or the you can activate the Elastic Email Add-on.
+You can either choose the SMTP Add-on (third party service) or you can activate the Elastic Email Add-on.

 Q: Can I use different sender email address for different applications using the same transactional email service?

 A: Yes, you can use different sender email address for different applications.
 This has to be configured at your application level.
 Any sender email address that you define for your application, has to be verified by adding an SPF and DKIM TXT record at your domain registrar’s DNS management panel.